Bamboo IdentificationHome

 Synonyms: Oreocalamus Keng; Menstruocalamus T. P. Yi; Qiongzhuea Hsueh & T. P. Yi

 Chimonobambusa is a spreading genus of approximately 35 species, native to China, southeastern Asia, and Japan.
 The type species, C. marmorea, is thornless with round culms, but the majority of species have thorny nodes on more or less quadrangular culms.
+Culm sheath blades are extremely small.
 One species, C. tumidissinoda, has very pronounced disc-like culm nodes.
-Many species have red colouration on sheaths, leaves or culms.
+Many species have red colouration on sheaths, branches or culms.

 Wen T.H.
 (1994).
 The taxonomy and cultivation of Chimonobambusa Makino.
 J. Amer.
 Bamboo Soc.11: 1--80;